 “This is not possible unless Israel is somehow not killing noncombatant men, or else Hamas is claiming that almost all the men in Gaza are Hamas fighters,” Wyner said.

 Fenton highlighted additional problems with the data.
-The Gaza Health Ministry, he said, blames Israel for deaths from natural causes, people killed by rockets misfired by Hamas or other terrorist groups, or those executed by Hamas for, say, trying to comply with Israeli evacuation warnings.
+The Gaza Health Ministry, he said, blames Israel for deaths from natural causes, from rockets misfired by Hamas or other terrorist groups, and of people executed by Hamas for, say, trying to comply with Israeli evacuation warnings.

 But of the more than 42,000 deaths now claimed by Gaza, “it is almost certain that between 18,000 and 20,000 Hamas operatives are in those figures,” Fenton said.

 That would yield a collateral damage ratio of 1.3 to one or lower, a stellar accomplishment by Israel in limiting civilian deaths, he said.
-The IDF says it routinely warns civilians to evacuate areas that are about to be hit, often suggesting where they evacuate to that will be safe.
+According to the IDF, it routinely warns civilians to evacuate areas that are about to be hit, often suggesting safe places to shelter.

-By comparison, when the United States and its allies fought ISIS in Iraq in cities such as Fallujah and Mosul, the collateral damage ratio was 5 to one or even 10 to one, Fenton said.
+By comparison, when the United States and its allies fought the ISIS terrorist group in Iraq in cities such as Fallujah and Mosul, the collateral damage ratio was five to one or even 10 to one, Fenton said.

 The health ministry reports casualties with a rapidity that is suspicious in the fog of war, he said.